-EclipseLink supports registering with Oracle Database Continuous Query Notification to receive events from the database when the contents of a table changes.
-To detect changes, CQN uses the ROWID to inform of row level changes in the primary table.
-EclipseLink includes the ROWID in all queries for a CQN-enabled class.
+To detect modifications, EclipseLink DCN uses the ROWID to inform of row level changes in the primary table.
+EclipseLink includes the ROWID in all queries for a DCN-enabled class.
 EclipseLink also selects the object's ROWID after an insert operation.
 EclipseLink maintains a cache index on the ROWID, in addition to the object's Id.
 EclipseLink also selects the database transaction ID once for each transaction to avoid invalidating the cache on the server that is processing the transaction.

-EclipseLink is enabled through the OracleChangeNotificationListener (org.eclipse.persistence.platform.database.oracle.dcn.OracleChangeNotifica tionListener) listener class.
-This listener integrates with Oracle IDBC to receive database change events.
+EclipseLink DCN is enabled through the OracleChangeNotificationListener (org.eclipse.persistence.platform.database.oracle.dcn.OracleChangeNotifica tionListener) listener class.
+This listener integrates with Oracle JDBC to receive database change events.
 To enable the listener, specify the full path to the OracleChangeNotificationListener class as the value of the eclipselink.cache.database-event-listener property in the persistence.xml file.

 By default, all entities in the domain are registered for change notification.
 However, you can selectively disable change notification for certain classes by tagging them in the Java files with the databaseChangeNotificationType (org.eclipse.persistence.annotations.DatabaseChangeNotificationType) attribute of the Cache annotation.
-The value of this attribute determines the type of database change notification an entity should use.
-The default value of the databaseChangeNotificationType attribute is Invalidate.
+The value of this attribute determines the type of database change notificationType attribute is Invalidate.
 To disable change notification for a class, set the value of the attribute to None.